JayanthChunchu/PIZZA-HUT-DATA-ANALYSIS/README.md

 ORDER BY total_quantity DESC
 LIMIT 5;
 ```
-Find the total quantity ordered for each pizza category.
+## Objective :Find the total quantity ordered for each pizza category.
 ``` SELECT
     pt.category, SUM(od.quantity) AS total_quantity
 FROM